ngrq123/agri-able/README.md

 The following summarizes the considerations for each of the criteria, some of which have been mentioned throughout the report:

 - Desirability
-  - Africa is amongst the worst hit by food insecurity, and the information provided by Agri-able could help educate the African farming community to enhance their crop yields
+  - Africa is amongst the **worst hit by food insecurity**, and the information provided by Agri-able could help educate the African farming community to enhance their crop yields
   - The African agriculture sector is one of the least efficient, and having more access to information could help them in becoming more efficient
   - For lower income countries, a larger portion of their income is spent on food.
 The rising food prices further challenges food security for them.
 Improved crop yields from using Agri-able could help to keep food prices low for the African community
   - African governments, agricultural ministries, and international aid groups could use the tool to better understand existing and ideal conditions, and provide necessary support to the farmers